tusharsadhwani/blog/src/pages/post/builtins.md

 `bytearray` makes a lot of sense, as:

-- A lot of low-level interactions have to do with byte and bit manipulation, like this [horrible implementation for `str.upper`](https://twitter.com/sadhlife/status/1441654357691305989), so having a byte array where you can mutate individual bytes is going to be much more efficien
+- A lot of low-level interactions have to do with byte and bit manipulation, like this [horrible implementation for `str.upper`](https://twitter.com/sadhlife/status/1441654357691305989), so having a byte array where you can mutate individual bytes is going to be much more efficient.
 - Bytes have a fixed size (which is...
 1 byte).
 On the other hand, string characters can have various sizes thanks to the unicode encoding standard, "utf-8":

   ```python